 Our role

-The functions of the Inspector of Correctional Services are set out in the Inspector of Correctional Services Act 2017 (ACT).
+The functions of the Custodial Inspector are set out in the Custodial Inspector Act 2017 (ACT).
 The key functions are:

-• The examination and review of ACT Correctional centres and services; and
+• The examination and review of ACT correctional centres and services and youth detention facilities; and

 • reviewing critical incidents at correctional centres or provision of correctional services

-We are required to report to the ACT Legislative Assembly on our findings from examination and review of ACT Correctional centres and services.
+We are required to report to the ACT Legislative Assembly on our findings from examination and review of ACT correctional centres, youth detention facilities and services.

-Critical incident is defined in the Inspector of Correctional Services Act 2017 (ACT) to include:
+Critical incident is defined in the Custodial Inspector Act 2017 (ACT) to include:

 • the death of a person;